Run eligibility checks

 - The batch status changes to Completed when Stedi has sent all checks in the batch to payers and received responses.

-- Most batches complete in 15–30 minutes.
-However, it can take up to 8 hours for all checks in a batch to return results.
+- Most batches complete in 15 to 30 minutes.
+However, Stedi retries checks that fail due to payer connectivity issues for up to 8 hours, so it can take up to 8 hours for all checks in a batch to return results.

 Click a batch to view its details, including the status of each check in the batch.
 Click any eligibility check to go to its details page.